BirdeeHub/tomlua/README.md

 Maybe it will also get a real README, and some proper build instructions (although, it is in a nix flake so you can flake.nix for now idk)

-Benchmarking shows decode approaches cjson in speed though so far.
+Basic benchmarking shows decode approaches cjson in speed though so far.
 So that is cool.

 ```c
 enum ValueType {